-- The Vaccine Task Force reviews commercially confidential and sensitive information, and discussions occur in confidence. - As a result, all Task Force members have signed non-disclosure agreements. - Task Force members continue to make themselves available to the media and the public to speak about their voluntary work in an open and transparent way.
+- The Vaccine Task Force reviews commercially confidential and sensitive information, and discussions occur in confidence. - All Task Force members have signed non-disclosure agreements. - Journalists and reporters have access to Task Force members, who have granted multiple interviews and have spoken about their voluntary work in an open and transparent way, without contravening the non-disclosure agreements.